 We strive to be transparent in reporting our environmental impact.
-In addition to the GRI framework, we use a number of tools and resources to help us determine the areas of most materiality for our business, including such questionnaires and assessments as the Carbon Disclosure Project, EcoVadis, Ecodesk, and the Dow Jones Sustainability Index, as well as client-specific questionnaires.
+In addition to the GRI framework, we use a number of tools and resources to help us determine the areas of most materiality for our business, including such questionnaires and assessments as the Carbon Disclosure Project, EcoVadis, FTSE4Good, and the Dow Jones Sustainability Index, as well as client-specific questionnaires.

-For those areas that we deemed material, we have focused on collecting data from key business operations, representing approximately 80% of our annual revenues.
-These business units typically have the resources available to track environmental performance, and in many cases already have processes in place to capture the necessary data.
+For those areas that we deemed material, we have focused on collecting data from key business operations.
 A high percentage of our business operations are carried out in leased spaces in large buildings, where it is not cost effective (or in some cases possible) to obtain hard data on environmental indicators such as energy use or water consumption.
 We have therefore limited data collection to the real estate which we either own or fully control, typically headquarters buildings in our key markets.

-We collected environmental data for the 2011-2012 fiscal year using a pilot of Enablon -- a web-based sustainability data management system.
+We collected environmental data for the 2011-2012 fiscal year using a pilot of Enablon - a web-based sustainability data management system.
 We then used tools provided by the Greenhouse Gas Protocol to estimate emissions based on that data.